Gum Disease Treatment in Edmonton

 According to the Canadian Dental Association, 7 out of 10 Canadians will develop this chronic infection at some point in their lifetime.

 Gum disease has also recently been linked to other chronic health conditions, including diabetes, respiratory disease, and heart disease.
-While the exact nature of this link is not yet fully known, we can state unequivocally that if you do not have periodontal disease, you should do your best to prevent it, and if you do have the disease, you should visit your dentist for treatment to help keep it under control.
+While the exact nature of this link is not yet fully known, we can state unequivocally that if you do not have periodontal disease, you should do your best to prevent it, and if you do have the disease, you should visit your dentist in Edmonton for treatment to help keep it under control.

 What Is Gum Disease?